SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/4-Interpreter/theInterpreter.md

 Super sends only differ from normal sends in the way the method lookup starts.
 Instead of starting from the receiver's class, super sends start from the superclass of the current method's owner class, as shown in the expression `self superclassOf: (self methodClassOf: method).`
-The method's owner class is stored in an association in last literal of the current method.
+The method's owner class is stored in an association in the last literal of the current method.

 ```
 Interpreter >> extSendSuperBytecode